I have a running mental wish list of old roads I want to explore, and US 50 across Indiana and Illinois are at the top of the list.

 Across most of the nation, US 50 has roots in roads much older than 1926.
 In Indiana, US 50 began as a series of auto trails and local roads.
 In 1917, Indiana stitched many such roads statewide into its first numbered highway system.
 When US 50 came to life in 1926, it was signed along the entire length of old Indiana State Road 4 from the Ohio line west to Shoals, and along the portion of old Indiana State Road 5 from Shoals west to the Illinois line.

-Like so many highways, US 50 has been straightened and widened in some places and outright moved in others, leaving behind a wealth of old alignments.
+Like so many highways, US 50 in Indiana has been straightened and widened in some places and outright moved in others, leaving behind a wealth of old alignments.
 If you’ve been reading my blog for very long, you know I love the old alignments.
 But even with all my old maps and road guides, I am finding it very challenging to trace US 50’s original route in some places, in no small part because the original route doesn’t exist in some places anymore.
 But where I’m able to find the old road, I’m finding plenty of great things to see.
 I’m photographing them with my usual obsessive-compulsive thoroughness and will be sharing some of them in posts to come.